New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Construction of the non-commutative black hole via gauge theory

-Fig.~\ref{fig:f2} show the variation of the curvature function \(f(r)\) for the charged black hole as a function of \(r\) and for various values of the NC parameter \(\tilde{\Theta}\).
-From the left panel we observe a qualitative similarity between the uncharged NC black hole (see left panel of Fig.~\ref{fig:1}) and the charged case: non-commutativity plays a role analogous to that of the electric charge, an analogy noted in several works \cite{kim,abdellahPhD}.
-In the compact form (right panel) the profile is separated into two regions by a divergence at \(r=\sqrt{2\tilde{\Theta}Q}\).
-For the region \(r>\sqrt{2\tilde{\Theta}Q}\) the behavior mirrors the left panel: there are three regimes determined by the parameters, namely (i) a black-hole solution with two horizons for \(\tilde{\Theta}<\tilde{\Theta}_c\), (ii) an extremal solution at \(\tilde{\Theta}=\tilde{\Theta}_c\) with a double horizon, and (iii) no black-hole solution (naked singularity) for \(\tilde{\Theta}>\tilde{\Theta}_c\) when \(Q<m\).
-For \(Q\geqslant m\) one typically obtains no black hole solution\footnote{For the region \(r<\sqrt{2\tilde{\Theta}Q}\) the curvature function becomes negative whatever the value of the NC parameter $\tilde{\Theta}$ and electric charge $Q$, which is not allowed in the approximation form.}.
+Fig.~\ref{fig:f2} shows the variation of the curvature function \(f_Q^{\pm}(r)\) for the charged black hole as a function of \(r\) and for various values of the NC parameter \(\tilde{\Theta}\), without correction to the mass.
+From the left panel in the first row, we present the variation of the curvature function for the repulsive electric interaction \(f_Q^{(-)}(r)\), where we observe a qualitative similarity between the uncharged NC black hole (see the left panel of Fig.~\ref{fig:1}) and the charged case: non-commutativity plays a role analogous to that of the electric charge, an analogy noted in several works \cite{kim,abdellahPhD}.
+In the compact form (right panel), the profile is separated into two regions by a divergence at \(r=\sqrt{2\tilde{\Theta}Q}\).
+For the region \(r>\sqrt{2\tilde{\Theta}Q}\), the behavior mirrors the left panel: there are three regimes determined by the parameters, namely (i) a black hole solution with two horizons for \(\tilde{\Theta}<\tilde{\Theta}_c\), (ii) an extremal solution at \(\tilde{\Theta}=\tilde{\Theta}_c\) with a double horizon, and (iii) no black hole solution (naked singularity) for \(\tilde{\Theta}>\tilde{\Theta}_c\) when \(Q<m\).
+For \(Q\geqslant m\), one typically obtains no black hole solution\footnote{For the region \(r<\sqrt{2\tilde{\Theta}Q}\), the curvature function becomes negative for any value of the NC parameter \(\tilde{\Theta}\) and electric charge \(Q\), which is not allowed in the approximation.}.
+In the second row, we present the variation of the same curvature function for the attractive electric interaction \(f_Q^{(+)}(r)\).
+We observe new behavior: for some parameter values, there are three event horizons, one outer and two inner horizons, while beyond these values there is only one event horizon, which means there is always a black hole solution for this metric (\(\tilde{\Theta}\neq0\)).
+This is consistent with the results observed in the NC gauge-theory of gravity model \cite{abdellahPhD}.

+Now we investigate the case with the deformed mass (Eq.~\eqref{eq:NCRNM1}).
+One finds two solutions given by the following expression for the repulsive case: